 Fishery.
-Specialized purse-seine fishing for tunas was carried out periodically in 2007 by two purse seiners in the Equatorial area.
+A specialized purse seine fishing for tunas was carried out sporadically in 2007 by two purse seine vessels in the Equatorial area.
 The catch amounted to 1,368 t (211 t of yellowfin tuna, 1,130 t of skipjack, 26 t of bigeye tuna and 1 t of frigate tuna).
 No fishery was carried out in 2008.

-The trawl fishing vessels caught 5 t of tunas and 259 t of bonito as by-catch in 2007 in the Central-East Atlantic (CEA).
+The trawl fishing vessels caught 5 t of tunas and 259 t of bonito as by-catch in 2007 in the central East Atlantic.

 Research and statistics.
-In 2007 and in the first half of 2008, the observers collected the materials on board tuna seiners in the open part of the Atlantic Ocean.
-Besides, the work on tunas and tuna-like species occurrence in the catches of the trawlers engaged in the fishing in the Exclusive Economic Zones (EEZ) of Mauritania and Morocco were carried out.
-The species and length composition of tunas, their biological condition and proportion in total catches of all fish species were determined.
-The material obtained included mass measurements of 1,379 sp. and biological analysis of 718 sp.
+In 2007 and in the first half of 2008, observers collected materials on board tuna seiners in the open part of the Atlantic Ocean.
+Besides, work on the occurrence of tunas and tuna-like species in the catches of trawlers engaged in fishing in the Exclusive Economic Zones (EEZ) of Mauritania and Morocco was carried out.
+The species and length composition of tunas, their biological condition and proportion in the total catches of all fish species were determined.
+The material obtained included mass measurements of 1,379 species and biological analysis of 718 species.

-Based on the retrospective data for 1973-1990, the population parameters of bullet tuna in the eastern part of the Atlantic Ocean were analyzed.
-Differences between reproduction period time of tunas inhabiting the Central-East and southeast parts of the Atlantic Ocean were revealed.
+Based on retrospective data for 1973-1990, the population parameters of bullet tuna in the eastern part of the Atlantic Ocean were analyzed.
+Differences between the reproduction period of tunas inhabiting the central-East and southeast parts of the Atlantic Ocean were revealed.

-The morphological characteristics of 4 oceanic and neritic-oceanic shark species were researched.
-At least two groups (populations) exist differed in the relative length of pectoral fin, relative length of the caudal fin upper lobe and the index of vertebra water content.
-Oceanic shark populations were characterized with the high index of vertebra water content and larger relative length of pectoral fins or relative length of the caudal fin upper lobe.
-The neritic populations were distinguished in lower index of vertebra water content and relatively shorter fins.
+The morphological characteristics of four oceanic and neritic-oceanic shark species were studied.
+At least two groups (populations) exist which differed in the relative length of pectoral fin, relative length of the caudal fin upper lobe and the index of vertebra water content.
+Oceanic shark populations were characterized by the high index of vertebra water content and the larger relative length of pectoral fins or relative length of the caudal fin upper lobe.
+The neritic populations were distinguished by the lower index of vertebra water content and relatively shorter fins.

 Implementation of ICCAT conservation and management measures.
-During fishery in the areas, where tunas and tuna-like species occurred in catches, the ICCAT requirements and recommendations concerning restrictions in tuna fishery, and a ban imposed on fishing quoted species were observed.
+During fishing in the areas where tunas and tuna-like species occurred in catches, the ICCAT requirements and recommendations concerning restrictions in the tuna fishery and a ban imposed on fishing quoted species were observed.